 Learning support has been enhanced with the use of IT.

 In October 2015, we launched a dedicated ICU-TV site for on-campus viewers, which students can use for lecture preparation and review and as an important source of information when selecting subjects and choosing majors.

 For our Open Course Ware (OCW), which makes the content of classes available for viewers off campus, in addition to regular classes, we now also record special lectures delivered by prominent invited guest lecturers.

 Students are able to use these resources in various ways, such as watching lectures, briefings, workshops and seminars on ICU-TV and using OCW to prepare for and review classes.
 They can also combine them with learning software to use dictionaries, sound, and subtitles.
 These resources are providing assistance for students with learning difficulties, too.
 In addition to providing learning support for ICU students, through OCW, we are sharing knowledge and making educational content publicly available to high school students and others who live far from campus, including overseas.

-We have commenced proof-reading support for students writing their graduation thesis in English
+We have commenced proof-reading support for students writing their senior thesis in English

 To provide students with writing support, we have started offering assistance with proofreading of graduation theses written in English from the 2016 academic year.

 This service can be delivered in two ways, either through face-to-face support or by e-mail.
 The benefits for students are the opportunity not only to have their English corrected but also to remedy any bad habits in their English writing.
 It also benefits the supervising faculty by enabling them to concentrate on providing guidance on the actual content of the thesis itself.

 In the 2019 academic year, in-person proof-reading support was expanded to include regular class assignments as well as senior theses.